carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 > ## Discussion
-> What it is the difference between RGP regions and spots of insertion?
+> What is the difference between RGP regions and spots of insertion?
 >
+> How can you use this information?
 {: .discussion}

 ### Step 10: Draw pangenome plots